They see me rollin'

 It requires macOS 10.15 Catalina or later.

-Currently, Apple does not allow developers to sell one app that works across all devices, so this is a separate purchase of $1.99.
+Currently, Apple does not allow developers to merge two existing apps together into a universal purchase, so this is a separate purchase of $1.99.

 If you have any problems or questions, mail me at: